-There’s truly nothing more satisfying than a loaded steak sandwich and this Italian Tri-Tip Sandwich is no exception.
+There’s truly nothing more satisfying than a loaded steak sandwich and this Tri-Tip Sandwich is no exception.
 Toasted ciabatta bread gets piled high with thin strips of steak, melty provolone, fresh pesto, roasted bell peppers and fresh spinach.
-Altogether, these ingredients strike the perfect balance between fresh and savory.
+With these 6 simple ingredients, this Italian steak sandwich is also a great way to use up leftover steak.

 As Tom Colicchio says, making simple food is much harder than making complicated food.
 And this sandwich is a study in simplicity.
-The key to making a really good steak sandwich is to use high quality ingredients and to execute every step well.
+Let me tell you the secret to a really good steak sandwich is to use high quality ingredients and to execute every step well.
+Here are some important notes:

 olive oil, spinach, cheese, pesto, red peppers, ciabatta, and steak arranged on a counter